Edgar25-coder/SRCNet-SemanticModel/README.md

-# srcnode_description
+# SRCNet-SemanticModel

-## Aim of this repository
-This repository serves to store all information from my research on the definition and description of srcnode.
+## Description
+This repository contains important files related to the semantic model for the SKA Regional Centre Network (SRCNet).
+It is organized into three main folders:

+- **Model/**
+  Hosts JSON files (SRCNet_model and SRCNet_model_TestData)

+- **Competency_Questions/**
+  Includes SPARQL queries and their respective outputs

+- **Diagrams/**
+  Visual representations of the model and its components.

+This structure enables to demonstrate the consistency and robustness of the semantic model for the SRCNet, providing more clarity and a better understanding of the model.

+## Usage

+Replicate the SRCNet_model json file, load it with your data, convert it into RDF, use the RDF file to create your dataset in Apache Jena Fuseki and make your SPARQL queries.

-## How to collaborate:
+## Contributions

 - One: Clone this repository.
-- Two: Add your features and collaborate on this research project.
+- Two: Add your features and suggestions to collaborate on this research project.

-## How to cite this repository

-	@misc{Edgar2024,
+## Citation

+	@misc{Edgar2025,
   		author = {Edgar},
-  		title = {srcnode_description},
+  		title = {SRCNet-SemanticModel},
-  		year = {2024},
+  		year = {2025},
   		publisher = {GitHub},
   		journal = {GitHub repository}, howpublished = {\url{URL_OF_THIS_REPO}}
 		}
+## License

+CCB License